Immaculate Conception Cathedral, Comayagua: Inside

 It consists of a Latin cross plan with three naves with a barrel vault, with five sections, the presbytery is covered with three hemispherical domes.
 It has an annex where the chapel of the Blessed Sacrament is located.
 On the main altar you can see a gilded wooden altarpiece, with a carving of the image of the Immaculate Conception and an crucifix made in 1620 by the Spanish artist Francisco de Ocampo and donated to the city by King Felipe II of Spain.

 It is said that originally the cathedral had 16 altarpieces or altars, however today it only has the 4 largest altars decorated with fine carved wood finishes and covered with gold sheets, others with beautiful paintings and others are adorned with beautiful images.
-The eight images that are distributed in the temple, were donated by Felipe VI of Spain, as well as the crucified one donated in 1620 and made by the Jaén sculptor Fracisco de Ocampo.
+The eight images that are distributed in the temple, were donated by Felipe VI of Spain, as well as the crucified one donated in 1620 and made by the Jaén sculptor Francisco de Ocampo.

 The restoration works of the cathedral could see the remains of what was the Cathedral Choir.
 By removing the current floor and going down in the leveling fill of it, they could see the challenges of the foundation of the original Choir which was built in the 18th century and was demolished during the 30's of the 20th century.
 This feature was excavated to define its limits as well as its shape; finding that the entrance to the choir is in front of the high altar and that it had a three-lobed shape in its steps similar to that of the steps of the Presbytery.

 The pulpit of the Cathedral of Comayagua was built on the same date as the altarpieces, they are in the Solomonic Baroque style.
 The current lamps that are hanging inside the ceiling of the cathedral are replicas of the original lamps made of silver which were transferred and can be seen on display in the colonial museum of Comayagua.The temple also has an organ, which arrived in the city on December 7, 1887, and was premiered in the Cathedral of Comayagua.
 The organ is no longer frequently used, an exception only for Holy Week, Christmas, or weddings.